-ROBINS AIR FORCE BASE, Ga. – A team under the direction of the Air Force Life Cycle Management Center’s (AFLCMC) C-17 Program Office completed Block 21 upgrades on the entire fleet of 275 C-17 aircraft operated by the U.S. Air Force and eight allied countries, meeting the Jan.
+ROBINS AIR FORCE BASE, Ga. – Last month, a team under the direction of the Air Force Life Cycle Management Center’s (AFLCMC) C-17 Program Office completed Block 21 upgrades on the entire fleet of 275 C-17 aircraft operated by the U.S. Air Force and eight allied countries, meeting the Jan.
 1, 2020 mandate imposed by civil aviation authorities.

 With Block 21, the aircraft now have hardware and software for the Automatic Dependent Surveillance-Broadcast Out (ADS-B Out) system required by the U.S. Federal Aviation Administration and aviation authorities in Europe, for planes operating in controlled airspace.